cmadsen/vldocking/wiki/tutorial10.md

-#summary Compound dockables
-#sidebar TableOfContents
-= Lesson 10 : Compound Dockables =
+# Lesson 10 : Compound Dockables

 This is the 10th part of the VLDocking Framework for Java Swing applications.